morassman/atom-commander/README.md

 The files are currently not being monitored for changes.
 If either of the files change then the comparison will have to be done again.

 ## Todo
-- Load directories asynchronously.
+- Tabs for folders.
-- Give visual feedback for file system operations.
+- Visual feedback for file system operations.